Tekel: Foundation and early history

 Tobacco, alcoholic beverages, and salt were given a state monopoly in 1932; explosives and gunpowder in 1934; beer in 1939; tea and coffee in 1942; and matches in 1946.
 Coffee was released from the State monopoly in 1946, matches in 1952, gunpowder and explosives and beer in 1955 and tobacco in 1986.

+The Minister of Finance (Maliye Bakanı) were designated as the general director of Tekel.

 Privatisation

 In the early 2000s, then Turkish Prime Minister Bülent Ecevit pushed through controversial legislation which would allow for the privatisation of Tekel.

 In January 2003, then Turkish Deputy Prime Minister Abdullatif Sener announced plans to privatise Tekel in the first half of the year, as part of a $16bn loan agreement with the International Monetary Fund (IMF), stating, "These are privatisations which have been planned for years and should have been taken care of a long time ago."
 He promised that the jobs of workers affected by the privatisations would be safeguarded but warned that unprofitable businesses would be closed down.

 These privatisation plans were dropped in November of that year when the leading $1.15bn bid by Japan Tobacco International was deemed too far below government expectations.
 Turkey's operating environment, perceived problems with regulation, and competition with major players such as Philip Morris and Japan Tobacco International, already active in the Turkish market, were thought by analysts to have lowered the bids.

+The alcoholic beverages division was privatised separately in 2004, with the establishment of Mey İçki.

-Tekel was eventually bought by the UK-based British American Tobacco (BAT) in a televised auction on 22 February 2008 for $1.72bn, making it the second-largest tobacco company in the country with a 36% market share.
+The UK-based British American Tobacco (BAT) won the auction for Tekel's cigarette business assets on 22 February 2008 with a bid of US$1.72 billion.
+The acquisition was completed on 24 June 2008, following regulatory approval.
+The acquisition made BAT the second-largest tobacco company in Turkey, with a 36% market share.